LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 ## Local drive leaderboard

 A drive timer advances only while gameplay is running and unpaused.
 Building collisions, world-boundary exits, manual resets, and mode-requested resets end the current drive and persist its duration in `localStorage`.
-Results include the selected mode, map, handling profile, end reason, and timestamp; the longest drives sort first and storage is capped at 100 entries.
+Results include the selected mode, map, handling profile, control scheme, end reason, and timestamp; old records migrate as Automatic, Automatic and Manual leaderboards remain separate, the longest drives sort first, and storage is capped at 100 entries.

 A future command can import `getLocalDriveLeaderboard` from the public `driving-game.ts` facade.
 It supports mode, map, profile, and result-count filters. `clearLocalDriveLeaderboard` is also exported for a future reset command.
 Trees, barriers, and streetlights are terminal collision obstacles: hitting one resets the car and records the completed drive alongside building and boundary failures.